 Situated among towering trees, the solid-stone, Victorian-Georgian home was built by pioneer and architect Francis Bird and his wife.

+The original owner and architect of the Homestead was Francis Bird – a key figure in the development of the Western Australian timber industry and one of the State’s largest employers.
 Mr Bird was a partner of the Mason, Bird Timber Company which transported timber from a mill in the Darling Ranges via a horse-drawn railway to Mason’s Landing, just downstream of Woodloes.
 The company ceased operation in 1882 and Bird left the area, taking up residence at Strawberry Hill Farm in Albany.

+However, in 1971 restoration work was commenced by the City of Canning, providing the homestead with a new lease of life as a museum which opened in 1978.
 Following the extensive renovation of the homestead's exterior, the dedicated and enthusiastic members of the Canning Districts Historical Society restored its interior to reflect the way a well-to-do family would have lived during the early years of the Swan River Colony.
 The homestead now houses a large collection of colonial and post-colonial artefacts that demonstrate daily life from years past.
 It also contains a small collection of Bird family material and items from historic Canning.